 A wise man once told me,”Maging tapat sa propesyon, hindi sa istasyon.
 (Be faithful to the profession, not to the station).”
 That, for me, sums up how we should practice our profession even within the framework of operations of local media oligarchy.
 What good is a journalist, who forms the so-called fourth estate and dubbed as watchdog of the government, if he cannot call out the injustice happening in his own yard?
 It’s so ironic to be reporting about workers subjected to unfair labor practice when we actually experience the same thing.

-In 2006, there is a study by the International Federation of Journalists and supported by the International Labor Organization that indicates a rise in the number of media workers being engaged under atypical conditions: subjected to contractual employment, without social security and other benefits due to them.
+In 2006, a study by the International Federation of Journalists supported by the International Labor Organization indicated a rise in the number of media workers being engaged under atypical conditions: subjected to contractual employment, without social security and other benefits due to them.

 Such unjust job conditions greatly affect the manner in which journalists conduct their work.
 It threatens the core values of truth-telling, humaneness, accuracy, stewardship and justice, which are easily lost when one’s job and means of survival is put on the line.
 Journalists aren’t superheroes.
 They are as human as everyone else.
 They have basic needs to attend to in order to live a decent life.
 Unfortunately, nine years later, the number of media workers subjected to contractualization continues to grow.